 dress modestly, covering their shoulders and knees.

-PDA (Public display of affection) and homosexuality are illegal in
+PDA (public display of affection) and homosexuality are illegal in Saudi Arabia.

 2. Skip the Religious Sites